lanceman2/panels/README.md

 It would appear that Wayland is the only free desktop standard that "panels" needs to use.
 We don't see the need to port develop to "black box" operating systems.
+Unless you pay me a lot.

 This programmer sees that there are some simple and basic libraries that form the basis for free desktops.
-Hence "panels" depends on a small number of fairly popular and robust libraries.
+Hence "panels" depends on a small number of popular and robust libraries.

 ## What is Panels?